alexmelocco/alex_melocco/README.md

 - To hone my skills
 - Amongst other reasons

-Please find the featured projects listed below
+Please find the featured projects listed below.
+All listed should have a file in the main repository.

 # Projects